 On 14th July, the Government updated workplace Covid-19 guidelines for businesses working in six sectoral sections (previously it had been four).
 The Government also recommended a gradual return to the workplace over the summer.
 From August 16th, double vaccinated adults may not be required to self isolate if they come into contact with someone who test positive - however, it will remain a legal requirement to self isolate if an individual tests positive for Covid-19.
+On 23rd July, it was announced that supermarket depot workers and food manufacturers would be exempt from the quarantine rules as the attempted to prevent issues related to food supplies (given the issues related to staff shortages).
+In addition, the Government named 16 "critical" sectors that could benefit from exemptions from the normal self isolation rules if an employee interacts with an individual that has tested positive for Coronavirus.
+The list of sectors covers energy, telecoms, food production and supply, waste, water, essential transport, emergency services, border control and medicines.

 - In order to comply with the workplace Covid-19 guidelines that the Government set out in mid July, businesses need to continue with regular testing of staff.
-Therefore, it is essential that free testing for businesses is made available once again especially in areas such as Birmingham which have been designated areas of 'enhanced support' - Immediately remove restrictions which require double vaccinated adults to self isolate if they come into contact with someone that has tested positive - Explore the possibility of daily testing of vaccinated contacts identified by NHS Test and Trace to ensure that only Covid positive individuals are forced to remain in quarantine.
+Therefore, it is essential that free testing for businesses is made available once again especially in areas such as Birmingham which have been designated areas of 'enhanced support' - Immediately remove restrictions which require double vaccinated adults to self isolate if they come into contact with someone that has tested positive - In order to minimise delays and disruption, we would urge the Government to reconsider their exemption categories of staff and minimise the bureaucracy associated with the scheme - Explore the possibility of daily testing of vaccinated contacts identified by NHS Test and Trace to ensure that only Covid positive individuals are forced to remain in quarantine.
 This will help to reduce the number of individuals that have been 'pinged' by the NHS Test and Trace system and asked to self isolate, which in turn, is having a knock on impact on staff shortages across the country.
 We have also received anecdotal evidence of customers suffering from 'ping anxiety' which is stopping them from venturing out and making use of local services in case they receive a notification to self isolate in due course. - The Government should consider introducing a scheme which is designed to protect small businesses that are forced to close due to staff self-isolation essentially offering financial support to businesses over the 10 day period the staff members are off work